datawire/datawire-connect/docs/cli/createOrg.rst

 <userName>
 &&&&&&&&&&

-**Required** Indicates a handle for the user creating the new organization.
+Required.
+Indicates a handle for the user creating the new organization.
 This handle is an external identifier; the user will be given a userID to identify him within {{{company}}}.

 Equivalent Options
 %%%%%%%%%%%%%%%%%%